cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 **New Inbound Email Form**

-The new inbound email form has some options you're probably familiar with along with the option to include an attchment to your inbound email.
+The new inbound email form has some options you're probably familiar with along with the option to include an attachment to your inbound email.

 There's also some additional fields for setting email headers that may be useful in your processing of the inbound emails.